PB-GNM/ogc-api-sandbox/services/pygeoapi_SU/README.md

 # Demo service for pygeoapi with INSPIRE harmonized Statistical Units for the Netherlands

-This service is a copy of https://github.com/Geonovum/ogc-api-sandbox/tree/main/services/pygeoapi It has been made to find out issues that can be encountered while publishing an INSPIRE harmonized dataset.
+This service is a copy of https://github.com/Geonovum/ogc-api-sandbox/tree/main/services/pygeoapi The resulting OAPIF can be found here: https://apisandbox.geonovum.nl/pygeoapi_SU/ It has been made to find out issues that can be encountered while publishing an INSPIRE harmonized dataset.
-There is a link with https://github.com/Geonovum/OAPIF-PDOK-INSPIRE which does basicaly the same together with the Dutch hosting organisation PDOK.
+There is a link with https://github.com/Geonovum/OAPIF-PDOK-INSPIRE which describes a comparable action together with the Dutch hosting organisation PDOK for Inspire theme Addresses.

 ## Technical info